zwang695/alexa-skills-list/skills/B01GEZVNKK/README.md

 To use the Golf Shot Live skill, try saying...

-* *Alexa, ask Golf Shot Live who is leading the tournament*
+* *Alexa, ask Golf Shot Live, Who is leading the tournament?*

-* *Alexa, ask Golf Shot Live how is Jordan Spieth playing*
+* *Alexa, ask Golf Shot Live, How is Lefty playing?*

-* *Alexa, ask Golf Shot Live who has made the most birdies*
+* *Alexa, ask Golf Shot Live, Who has made the most birdies?*

-A skill to get information about the current PGA Tour tournament.
+A skill to get find more information about the current PGA Tour tournament.
+You can even inquire about players using their nick names, such as "Lefty" for Phil Mickelson and "The Big Easy" for Ernie Els.

+Examples of questions you can ask:
+Alexa, ask Golf Shot Live, who is leading the tournament?
+Alexa, ask Golf Shot Live, how is The Big Easy playing?
+Alexa, ask Golf Shot Live, who has made the most birdies?
+Alexa, ask Golf Shot Live, what is the average score today?

 ***